flashbots/block-validation-geth/README.md

 This repo is deprecated in favor of the validation API in the flashbots builder.

+We are phasing out this repository because we have made the builder repository open source.
+To avoid the extra work involved in testing two repositories, which increases the chance of errors, we have decided to focus only on verifying the builder repository.
+The additional effort required to maintain separate changes for the sole purpose of separation is outweighed by the extra testing needed.

 Use https://github.com/flashbots/builder for block validation.

 [original readme](README.original.md)